BrightHome Advisor

 Bottom line:

 A breaker that won’t reset is usually protecting you from an active problem: overload, short, ground fault, or a failing device.
 Unplug everything and reset properly.
 If it still won’t hold—or you see/smell/feel anything unusual—call a licensed electrician.
+For simple at-home checks, tools like a non-contact voltage tester or a plug-in energy monitor can help you troubleshoot safely.

 FAQ